+Flag Abbreviation Flag Name Description

+-h help Views the usage of this command.

-Flag Abbreviation Flag Name Description -m method Specifies the operation to be performed, including PUT, GET, and DELETE
+None method Specifies the operation to be performed, including put (adding tags), get (querying tags), and delete (deleting tags).

 For other common options of this command (such as switching bucket and user account), see Common Options.